Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-A tuple (height, width, channels) representing the current selection, or None if an error occurred.
+A tuple (x, y, height, width) representing the current selection, or None if no selection is made.

 get_siril_systemdatadir()